 Minor League Baseball has announced that there will not be a 2020 season for any of their 160 affiliated teams, which includes the Fort Wayne TinCaps.
 The next opportunity for a TinCaps game will be the start of the 2021 season, which we anticipate will be in April of next year.
 We do not yet have a schedule for the 2021 season.

-What happens if I have tickets for a game that ends up not being played?
+What happens if I had tickets for a game that was scheduled to be played in 2020?

-What happens if I have a group outing planned for an upcoming game?
+What happens if I had a group outing planned for a game in 2020?

-If you have a group outing planned at Parkview Field for an upcoming game, your TinCaps representative will be in contact to make the appropriate accommodations.
+If you had a group outing planned at Parkview Field in 2020, your TinCaps representative will be in contact to make the appropriate accommodations.

 I have a ticket package with the TinCaps, what should I do?